SOUTHPORT FC YOUTH (1) 1

 For Alty Milne had quickly been making an impression after his half-time introduction, competing and using the ball well.
 After Pembele had got clear but without any support, the visitors did win a corner.
 Soon after the hour mark they threatened again from more good work by Pembele and Jambaya.

 At the back Hill and Graham were seeing off the threat of Parker and his Southport colleagues.

 On 70 minutes, Henry became Alty's final change as he replaced Pembele up front.
 Immediately he was put clear by Jambaya but a defender got back to block and a corner resulted (71 mins).
 Following this a Milne header went wide.

 Southport now wasted a chance as Cannon-Noren miscued inside the box (74 mins) and then after vainly appealing for a penalty for handball the home side gained a corner.

 Next Jones replaced Cannon-Noren for the hosts (76 mins).
 Another wayward Southport shot followed from Jameson who was now pushed more forward (78 mins).

 Any doubt about the final result evaporated as Altrincham scored twice in a minute.
 Firstly, Henry chased down keeper Eastwood and his kick cannoned off the striker, leaving him free to roll the ball into the empty net (81 mins).
-4-1 became 5-1 almost straightaway as Henry got in a cross from the right which Palmer converted from a central position in the goalmouth (81 mins).
-Palmer, who had had a fine game, was immediately withdrawn in favour of Foord (82 mins).
+4-1 became 5-1 almost straightaway as Henry got in a cross from the right which Palma converted from a central position in the goalmouth (81 mins).
+Palma, who had had a fine game, was immediately withdrawn in favour of Foord (82 mins).